professorjrod/Weather-App/README.md

 ### Using The Website

-You will be asked to enter the ZIP Code of the desired location that you would like to know the weather for.
+You will be asked to enter the ZIP Code or city of the desired location that you would like to know the weather for.

-Once the ZIP has been entered, press the submit button to the right of code you entered.
+Once the ZIP or city has been entered, press the submit button next to the information you entered.

-On the App will display the weather and some useful information about that location based on the weather.
-There will also be favorite and random buttons that can be used to save locations or let you discover a completely foreign one.
+The App opened in your browser will display the weather forecast for the requested area.
+There is also a favorite button that can be used to save locations for quicker viewing next time.